 The Mountaineer consists of 1950s-era passenger cars that recreate the experience of a post-World War II Transcontinental streamlined train.
 Choose from a variety of different experiences including premier class travel in the deluxe Rhonda Lee upper dome dining car.

 COVID-19 precautions: To comply with state mandates, all passengers are required to wear masks.

 For another unique experience, consider viewing fall’s splendor atop Mount Washington by taking the Cog Railway to the top of the mountain.
 On a clear day, visitors can enjoy panoramic views of New Hampshire, Vermont, Maine, Canada and even the Atlantic Ocean from the summit.

-The roundtrip takes about 3 hours, including a 1-hour visit atop the mountain, and trains depart daily from the base station.
+The round-trip takes about three hours, including a one-hour visit atop the mountain, and trains depart daily from the base station.
 Depending on the day, there are between two and ten train departures with a fleet of six steam and four biodiesel trains.

 COVID-19 precautions: Visitors to the summit must make advanced reservations for admission to the state park visitors center.
 Also, As a protective measure for yourself and others, you will also be required to wear a mask or face covering while on the train and in Marshfield Base Station.
 Masks will be provided to any passenger who needs one.
 Read all the Cog Railway’s safety measures here.